-2. Chattanooga, Tennessee - \$76.3 million for construction (\$94.5 million previously funded in FY 2021 for site, design, and partial construction, \$85.5 million in FY 2022 for partial construction, and \$38.4 million in FY 2023 for partial construction)
+2. Chattanooga, Tennessee - \$81.6 million for construction (\$94.5 million previously funded in FY 2021 for site, design, and partial construction, \$85.5 million in FY 2022 for partial construction, and \$38.4 million in FY 2023 for partial construction)

-The Chattanooga, Tennessee U.S. Courthouse is number two on the judiciary's CPP for FY2024.
-GSA currently estimates that a total of \$294.7 million is needed for site acquisition, design, and construction of the courthouse.
-GSA's update to its FY 2022 project estimate of \$218.4 million reflects changes resulting from annual escalation (FYs 2021 and 2022), locality cost factor adjustment, a required project labor agreement, design and M&I fee increases, and estimated cost of implementing applicable Executive Orders for energy and sustainable design.
+The Chattanooga, Tennessee U.S. Courthouse is number two on the judiciary's CPP for FY2025.
+GSA currently estimates that a total of \$300.0 million is needed for site acquisition, design, and construction of the courthouse.
+GSA's update to its FY 2024 project estimate of \$294.7 million reflects changes resulting from annual escalation (FYs 2023), locality cost factor adjustment, a required project labor agreement, design and M&I fee increases, and estimated cost of implementing applicable Executive Orders for energy and sustainable design.
 In FY 2021, \$94.5 million was appropriated for the project for full site and design and partial construction.
-An additional \$85.5 million was appropriated in FY 2022 and \$38.0 million in FY 2023 for partial construction.
-The amount requested in FY 2024 is \$76.3 million to address the remaining balance required for project construction based on the updated GSA cost estimate.
+An additional \$85.5 million was appropriated in FY 2022 and \$38.4 million in FY 2023 for partial construction.
+The amount requested in FY 2025 is \$81.6 million to address the remaining balance required for project construction based on the updated GSA cost estimate.
 The existing courthouse was constructed in 1933 and houses the district court, among other court and non-court related tenants.
 The courthouse building houses five judges (two district judges, one senior district judge, and two magistrate judges) and contains three courtrooms (one district and two magistrate) and one hearing room.
 The bankruptcy court is currently housed in leased space (two bankruptcy judges using one bankruptcy judge courtroom and one hearing room).
 The courthouse building lacks adequate security, does not provide for future expansion, and does not meet USCDG standards.
 Because of inadequacies in the existing building's configuration and size, judges, prisoners, and the public must use the same public elevators and corridors.
-There are not enough courtroom holding cells.
-The prisoner access route to one of the magistrate judge courtrooms passes through the magistrate judge's chambers.
+In addition, there are not enough courtroom holding cells and the prisoner access route to one of the magistrate judge courtrooms passes through the magistrate judge's chambers.
 Further, the building lacks a prisoner sally port, adequate setbacks, or perimeter barriers.
 The building has ongoing water infiltration issues, mold issues, and a major rat infestation throughout the building, as well as the presence of asbestos.
 None of the courtrooms meet the recommended size requirements of the USCDG, nor accessibility requirements for persons with disabilities.

-3. Bowling Green, Kentucky - TBD for site, design, and construction.
+3. Bowling Green, Kentucky - \$23.8 million for site and design; \$185.2 million for construction

-The Bowling Green, Kentucky U.S. Courthouse is number three on the judiciary's CPP for FY 2024.
-GSA is developing an updated estimate that has yet to be determined.
+The Bowling Green, Kentucky U.S. Courthouse is number three on the judiciary's CPP for FY 2025.
+GSA estimates a total of \$209.0 million is required for site, design, and construction of the new courthouse.
 The existing courthouse was constructed in 1933 and houses the district court, among other court-related tenants.
 The building houses two resident judges (one district and one magistrate), but only contains one magistrate judge courtroom, one undersized magistrate judge hearing room, and one undersized bankruptcy judge courtroom.
 Further, the courthouse, which was constructed in 1933, lacks adequate security, does not provide for future expansion needs, and does not meet current USCDG standards.
 Because of inadequacies in the existing building's configuration and size, judges, prisoners, and the public must use the same public elevator and corridors.
 The building lacks a prisoner sallyport, restricted judges' parking, and adequate setbacks and perimeter barriers.
 None of the courtrooms meet accessibility requirements for persons with disabilities.
-Additionally, there are considerable fire life safety deficiencies, including lack of fire protection systems and inadequate egress capacities.
+Additionally, there are considerable fire/life safety deficiencies, including lack of fire protection systems and inadequate egress capacities.